fkie-cad/talk/README.md

 **Remarks**
 A sleep (`/s`) may be useful with asynchronous calls like Beep.

+Input integers (`\ib`, `\iw`, `\id`, `\iq`) can be chained together to form a simple struct.
+This may sometimes be more convenient as to give a plain hex string.
+See the second beep example call to see an example of this.
+There the input struct would consist out of two DWORDs.
+The resulting input size would be 8 bytes, equal to the first example.
+The order the input ints are given in does matter.

 The custom `<pattern>` of `/ipc` is interpreted as a byte string, i.e. the input of `/ipc 414243 10` will result in the input data of `41 42 43 41 42 44 41 42 45 41`.